Colony Theater

 The Paramount Theatre, TX (They are a gentle group who act like polite guests who just don’t pay for their seats).

-Colony Theatre, FL (A female spirit from the 1930s’ enjoys coming to the performances for free).
+Colony Theatre, FL (A female spirit from the 1930s enjoys coming to performances for free).

 MANIFESTATIONS

-I think that it is most likely an unfulfilled actor, or crew member, or a past employee.
+I think this is most likely an unfulfilled actor, or crew member, or a past employee.

 The tell-tale sign of footsteps of an unseen presence have been heard in the area behind the main stage.